nyatla/NyARToolkit/README.EN.md

 ## NyARToolkit for Java

-* NyARToolkit is a class library for Augmented Reality (AR) application based on the ARToolkit 2.72.1.
+* NyARToolkit is a class library for Augmented Reality (AR) application based on the ARToolkit5.2.3.
-* Compatible with J2SE5.0 and above.
+* Compatible with J2SE7.0 and above.
 * Composed of basic features of ARToolkit, NyARToolkit's orginal features and framework.
 * Consisting of three modules: an independent "lib" module, an environment-dependent "utils" module, and a "sample" module that can package sample applications.
 * The lib module only work under J2ME API environment.